Common Army: Common institution

 After the Austro-Hungarian Compromise of 15 March 1867 the army and navy were no longer institutions of a single state, but of the new double monarchy, which was composed of two countries on an equal footing: the Empire of Austria (Cisleithania) and the no longer subordinate Kingdom of Hungary (Transleithania); the two being joined together in a real union.

-From that point on, Emperor Franz Joseph - hitherto the "Emperor of Austria, King of Hungary, Bohemia, Croatia, Dalmatia, Galicia, etc." - bore the title Emperor of Austria and King of Hungary.
-Overall command still lay with the monarch who communicated with the army through the newly established Military Chancellery of His Majesty the Emperor and King.
+From that point on, Emperor Franz Joseph—hitherto the "Emperor of Austria, King of Hungary, Bohemia, Croatia, Dalmatia, Galicia, etc."—bore the title Emperor of Austria and King of Hungary, etc. Overall command still lay with the monarch who communicated with the army through the newly established Military Chancellery of His Majesty the Emperor and King.
 The Imperial and Royal War Ministry (k.u.k.
 Kriegsministerium - called the Reichskriegsministerium until 1911) was responsible for the administration and maintenance of the Army (and Navy) structure; its associated General Staff being responsible for strategy.
 Its Chief of the General Staff had the right to address the monarch directly.